msteenhagen/mds-article/README.md

-# mds-article: A minimalist article class for LaTeX
+# mds-article: A minimal article class

 by Mark Sprevak, University of Edinburgh